arclabs561/rank-refine/README.md

 **When not to use**:
 - First-stage retrieval (too slow for millions of docs)
-- Storage-constrained (10-100x larger than dense)
+- Storage-constrained (typically 10-50x larger than dense, depends on document length)

 ### MMR (Diversity)